bparanj/crystal/computer/basics/cleaning.md

 Items for cleaning the laptop:

-1. Dishwashing liquid (any brand will do)
-2. Warm water
 3. Lint-free cloths (multiple)
 4. Microfiber cloth (often included with TVs or computers, or available from an eye doctor)
 5. Isopropyl alcohol